jtkovacs/jtkovacs.github.io/REFS/databases.md

 - A determinant can uniquely determine one or more attributes in the row.
 - A candidate key can uniquely determine the entire row.

+- __keys__ AKA identity values are attributes whose closure encompasses all attributes in a relation
+    - Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
+    - Candidate Key: Column(s) that can uniquely identify rows in an entity
+    - Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.
+        - INTEGER is most-often the best data type choice
+        - Will not change in value
+        - Will not be null
+        - Narrow field

 #### Normalization and integrity